Create an Experience Duplicating a Checkout Button on a Cart Page

 View of the Styles tab in Action Builder, with the CSS required for the cloned button

-15. Add an action condition to ensure the action only fires on the cart page.
+10. Add an action condition to ensure the action only fires on the cart page.
 Click the Conditions tab, click ADD CONDITION, expand Page type, and then select Page type =.
 Input the value to identify the page type.
-After that, click the forward arrow.
+Click the forward arrow.

 View of the Conditions tab in Action Builder, with the 'Page type' category expanded and the 'Page type equals' option highlighted

-View of Action Builder with the Action Title, Description, and Subcategory fields displayed
+The final panel of Action Builder, with the Action Title, Description, and Subcategory fields displayed

-Now that you've created the Duplicate Element action, add it to an experience to deploy it to your site.
+Now that you've created the Duplicate Element action, add it to a Web experience to deploy it on your site.

 Creating the Experience